szymciogrosik/angular-firebase-accelerator/README.md

 - role: "ADMIN_FULL_ACCESS"
 - uid: "FROM_AUTHENTICATION"

+- If you are planning to use GH-pages add a page to authentication -> Settings -> Authorized domains

 - Generate firebase config (main page -> </> -> with hosting)
 - Add firebase config to codebase (without api key ofc)